openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

 To write an object-oriented (OO) program, you have to determine what **classes** you need and the **methods** and **data** that the classes need to do their work.

-OO programs are based on:
-- objects (entities that encapsulate state and behavior) and their classes, methods, and data.
+OO programs are based on objects (entities that encapsulate state and behavior) and their classes, methods, and data.

 a program creates and works with multiple object instances of a class (multiple objects that are members of that class).